FabienTregan/Tywafs/README.md

 Looking at the index on the right side, we see two top level chapter which are "Binary Format" and "Text Format".
 Having a look at the "Text Format", going to the part dedicated to "Modules", it describes, as expected, a text format to describe a module.

 But remember what we have in the API:
->bufferSource
+>`bufferSource`
 >
 >    A typed array or ArrayBuffer containing the binary code of the .wasm module you want to compile.
+It does not expect a text representation.
+Searching for "text" in this page gives no result, so I probably need to either have a look at the binary format, or find a tool to convert from text to binary format (which hopefully should be called an Assembler ?)

+The second option seems the abvious one.
+But finding and installing the assembler won't be fun.
+I will probably need to compile it and, since I boot my computer under Windows this morning, I will probably need to install a toolchain before I can compile the assembler.
+It seems that for now at least, I will have more fun looking at the [Binary Format](https://webassembly.github.io/spec/binary/index.html).

+We will, of course, skip the Conventions sub-chapter, and go directly to the last chapter : "[Modules](https://webassembly.github.io/spec/binary/modules.html)".
+The short text introduction is interesting : we basically will need to write one "section" for each record of a module, except for the "function" record that is split in two sections.
+We skip all the Indices part for now, and go to Sections :

+>Each section consists of
+>
+>*a one-byte section id,
+>*the u32 size of the contents, in bytes,
+>*the actual contents, whose structure is depended on the section id.